Stéphane Dion: 2006 Liberal leadership election

 Stéphane Dion announced his candidacy on 7 April, the day of the official beginning of the Liberal leadership race.
 His leadership campaign was referred to as the three-pillar approach.
 This approach focused on social justice, economic prosperity, and environmental sustainability, and a claim that a combination of these pillars would bring Canada into the 21st century.
 He said that his campaign would focus on sustainable development of the economy and creating a "hyper-educated" Canadian workforce in order to compete with China.

 Dion was a lower-key figure during most of the leadership race, with much of the media and political attention being centred on the race's two most high-profile candidates, Michael Ignatieff and former Ontario New Democratic Party premier Bob Rae.
 Federal NDP leader Jack Layton described Dion as "A man of principle and conviction and therefore almost certain not to be elected leader of the Liberal party."
 For much of the campaign, front-runner Ignatieff had the strongest support in Dion's home province of Quebec.
-Dion's level of support was similar to that of former Ontario cabinet minister Gerard Kennedy, both candidates being in a distant third/fourth place, though still significantly higher than the other four leadership contestants.
+Dion's level of support was similar to that of former Ontario cabinet minister Gerard Kennedy, both candidates being in a distant third or fourth place, though still significantly higher than the other four leadership contestants.

 On 2 December 2006, at the Liberal Party leadership convention, Dion finished third after the first ballot, garnering 17.8 per cent of the delegates.
-After the second ballot, Gerard Kennedy threw his support behind Dion.
+After the second ballot, Kennedy threw his support behind Dion.
 Earlier, the two leadership contenders had allegedly struck a pact in which the first off the ballot would throw his support to the other.
 Pundits said that this surprise move had caught the Ignatieff and Rae strategists off guard.
-When the totals of the third ballot were released, Dion held a narrow lead with 37 per cent, followed closely by Michael Ignatieff with 34.5%.
-Bob Rae, with only 28.5 per cent, freed his delegates, many of whom backed Dion, as did former leadership candidates Ken Dryden and Joe Volpe.
-On the fourth ballot, Dion captured 54.7 per cent of votes cast and was declared the 11th leader of the Liberal Party of Canada.
+When the totals of the third ballot were released, Dion held a narrow lead with 37 per cent, followed closely by Ignatieff with 34.5%.
+Rae, with only 28.5 per cent, freed his delegates, many of whom backed Dion, as did former leadership candidates Ken Dryden and Joe Volpe.
+On the fourth ballot, Dion captured 54.7 per cent of votes cast and was declared the leader of the Liberal Party of Canada.

 After the election win, Federal NDP leader Jack Layton urged Dion to renounce his dual citizenship with France saying that "I would prefer that a leader of a party hold only Canadian citizenship, because one represents many Canadians, and for me that means that it's better to remain the citizen of one country."

-Dion dismissed these calls to give up French citizenship.
+Dion dismissed such calls.